tamnguyen2189/Drinks_Recipes/README.md

 data.to_csv(path + "/clean_recipe_training.csv", index=False)
 ```

-## 3. Searching recipe by pandas
+## 3. Searching Recipe by Pandas
-At this part, I use pandas to find all recipes that contain exactly each ingredient user input.
-Let define the function for searching:
+At this step, I use pandas to find all recipes that contain the exact ingredients for each user input.
+But, first, let us define the function for searching:
 ```ruby
 # Function to search recipes in dataset
 def searching_recipe(ingredients, data):